How to Make a Charcuterie Board Perfect for Any Party

-  Variety is key when selecting ingredients for a charcuterie board and no food is off limits, especially if you’re going for a themed charcuterie board like a festive Christmas cheese board or a green St. Patrick’s Day board.
+Variety is key when selecting ingredients for a charcuterie board and no food is off limits, especially if you’re going for a themed charcuterie board like a festive Christmas cheese board, Christmas tree charcuterie board or a green St. Patrick’s Day board.

 Hummus, pretzels, Ritz crackers, Brie and even sweets like truffles or chocolate-covered cashews work on a traditional meat-and-cheese charcuterie board.
 If you want to add more fruit, Josh suggests going for sliced donut peaches in late spring, figs in early summer or late fall, and pomegranates in winter.
 (And if you want to add more chocolate-covered items, you might be in the mood for a sweet chocolate charcuterie board instead!)